 An Arrest is Not a Conviction

-The Allegheny Drug Court Program Process
+The Pittsburgh Drug Court Program – Eligibility, Stipulations, and Information

 This program has been rehabilitating drug offenders since 1998.
 Everyone involved in the Drug Court program expends a lot of time and effort in the rehabilitation process, so it is taken very seriously.

 A team of persons will be assembled to help the defendant complete the requirements.
-Usually, the group of supervisors will be led by a judge and include the prosecutor, defense attorney, a treatment provider, a probation officer, and a court coordinator.
+Usually, the group of supervisors will be led by a judge and include the prosecutor, a defense attorney, a treatment provider, a probation officer, and a court coordinator.

 Law enforcement personnel may also be part of the group.
 The goal is to have everyone working together to provide supervision, give support and monitor the recovery process.

 Eligibility into the Allegheny County Drug Court Program